Saturday, December 8, 2018

 Berserker, Volume 6 (Bantam, 1990), is my favorite cover of the nine total that Larkin produced for Dan Schmidt's military-adventure series, Eagle Force.
 The island setting and unique cliff-side perspective are absolutely marvelous of course, but I also like the fact that my first website blog was named Berserker Books.

-Noel B. Gerson wrote the series, The Holts: An American Dynasty, under the pseudonym Dana Fuller Ross, continuing the saga of the family he created succinctly for that purpose in his bestselling Wagons West series.
-Larkin provided the cover art for all ten books in the series, with the first five getting detailed stepback illustrations like the three here.
+Noel B. Gerson wrote the American saga series, The Holts: An American Dynasty, under the pseudonym Dana Fuller Ross, continuing the saga of the family he created succinctly for that purpose in his bestselling Wagons West series.
+Larkin provided the cover art for all ten books in the series, with the first five, seen here, getting detailed stepback collage illustrations.

-Oregon Legacy (Volume One, Bantam, November, 1989): "When covered wagons rolled along the Oregon Trail, crossed the Rockies, and brought the first settlers to the magnificent American West, one man became a legend in his own timne.
+THE HOLTS 1, OREGON LEGACY (Bantam, November, 1989): 'When covered wagons rolled along the Oregon Trail, crossed the Rockies, and brought the first settlers to the magnificent American West, one man became a legend in his own timne.
 He was Wagonmaster Whip Holt, and his blood ran hot with the kind of courage needed to tame a wild land.
 His indomitable spirit has been inherited, along with his vision of a proud American West, by his descendants in a family so extraordinary, so destined for greatness, that the whole world will know their names: THE HOLTS...
 1887.
 The full fury of a western winter rages across the land.
 Blizzards take their toll of ranches in the Dakota Badlands, leaving thousands of families ruined.
 The American West is a land that breaks the weak without mercy; only the strong survive.
 The Holts are survivors.
 But the winter of 1887 will test them... and begin the events that will change their lives forever.
 As Toby Holt fights to save his new ranch, his his headstrong son Tim gets "silver fever" and runs off to a dangerous world of desperate miners, greed, and temptation.
 The Holt women--the half-Cherokee Janessa and Toby's elegant wife Alexandra--must also battle for their destinies.
-Their happiness is threatened by prejudice and betrayal, and only the steely will of the Holts stands between tragedy and the tomorrow of their dreams."
+Their happiness is threatened by prejudice and betrayal, and only the steely will of the Holts stands between tragedy and the tomorrow of their dreams.'

-Oklahoma Pride (Volume Two, Bantam, May, 1990): "Young and old hitched their wagons to the dream of free land when the United States announced that Oklahoma's Indian Territory would be opened for settlement.
+THE HOLTS 2, OKLAHOMA PRIDE (Bantam, May, 1990): 'Young and old hitched their wagons to the dream of free land when the United States announced that Oklahoma's Indian Territory would be opened for settlement.
 "Sooners" rushed in, boomtowns went up overnight, and on the wide prairie hopes blossomed into fortunes or died with the crack of gunfire.
 And here one special family would now begin its fight to forge this lawless, rugged frontier into greatness: THE HOLTS...
 1889.
 Horses champ at the bit, buckboards creak as they roll into position, and all along Oklahoma's border 50,000 men and women wait to begin the biggest land grab in history.
 Among them are courageous young newspaper editor Tim Holt and his fifteen-year-old cousin Peter Blake.
 Together they will race to stake their claim in a brawling boomtown where men break every law to acquire easy money and power... and where, before the ink is dry on Tim's first edition, a dangerous enemy vows to see him dead.
-At the same time, Senator Toby Holt, son of the legendary Wagonmaster Whip Holt, finds his life and honor put to the test by a beautiful ex-mistress and a madman bent on vengeance... as the Holt family sweeps us into unforgettable days of destiny and excitement."
+At the same time, Senator Toby Holt, son of the legendary Wagonmaster Whip Holt, finds his life and honor put to the test by a beautiful ex-mistress and a madman bent on vengeance... as the Holt family sweeps us into unforgettable days of destiny and excitement.'

-Book 1, The Founders (St. Martin's, August, 1993): "In 1750 young immigrant Thomas Gairden boldly rides from Pennsylvania Colony to start a weaving shop in booming Charles Town, South Carolina.
+THE GAIRDEN LEGACY 1, THE FOUNDERS (St. Martin's, August, 1993): 'In 1750 young immigrant Thomas Gairden boldly rides from Pennsylvania Colony to start a weaving shop in booming Charles Town, South Carolina.
 He leaves behind his first love Sara Roberts, who has been promised to his rival, Jamie Lowe.
 Battling the long arm of the British Crown, French and Indian troops, and the treachery of greedy settlers, Thomas struggles to banish the sweet memory of Sarah, even as he is amazed by the spirit and beauty of "Crickie" Rawlins, Mistress of High Garden Plantation.
 Crickie's father has gambled with fate--a lost her to the one man she hates.
-Their lives echo the exciting events of a world filled with blood and romance, elegance and adventure, where nothing is sure except for the call of destiny in a limitless new land."
+Their lives echo the exciting events of a world filled with blood and romance, elegance and adventure, where nothing is sure except for the call of destiny in a limitless new land.'

-Book 2, The Guardians (St. Martin's, February, 1994): "In her father Thomas' weaving shop in Charles Town, South Carolina, Lily Gairden's friendship with his handsome partner, Paul Durant, blossoms into a tender romance.
+THE GAIRDEN LEGACY 2, THE GUARDIANS (St. Martin's, February, 1994): 'In her father Thomas' weaving shop in Charles Town, South Carolina, Lily Gairden's friendship with his handsome partner, Paul Durant, blossoms into a tender romance.
 But their love is thwarted when Thomas refuses to grant Paul his daughter's hand in marriage.
 Beautiful Lily, discovering the shocking secret of her birth, must wage a war within herself as fierce as the Revolution raging around her.
 Before she can find peace, she'll ride with both Loyalists and Rebels, driven onward by the thunder of battle and an ache in her heart.
-Together, their lives will be changed forever by the love and loyalty, terror and treachery of a free-spirited people poised on the brink of glorious nationhood."
+Together, their lives will be changed forever by the love and loyalty, terror and treachery of a free-spirited people poised on the brink of glorious nationhood.'

-Book 3, The Inheritors (St. Martin's, August, 1994): "...
-After killing mill owner Hugh Vardry in a Charleston duel, eighteen-year-old Fox Gairden finds himself torn between his feelings for Vardry's widow, Anne, and his own cousin, Adelle Durant, and becomes caught up in the War of 1812."
+THE GAIRDEN LEGACY 3, THE INHERITORS (St. Martin's, August, 1994): '...
+After killing mill owner Hugh Vardry in a Charleston duel, eighteen-year-old Fox Gairden finds himself torn between his feelings for Vardry's widow, Anne, and his own cousin, Adelle Durant, and becomes caught up in the War of 1812.'

 The scans below are taken from Book 1, and provide additional details about coverlets.

 The Frontier Trilogy is the second of three spin-off's from the bestselling Wagons West series, but it was actually written by veteran genre author James Reasoner using Gerson's Dana Fuller Ross pseudonym.
-Reasoner is also a veteran blogger and I strongly recommend his always interesting Rough Edges (jamesreasoner.blogspot.com).
+Reasoner is a veteran blogger too and I strongly recommend his always interesting and informative Rough Edges blog.

-Westward (Book 1, Bantam, July, 1992): "Once there was a wilderness so vast no white man had ever crossed it.
+FRONTIER TRILOGY 1, WESTWARD (Bantam, July, 1992): 'Once there was a wilderness so vast no white man had ever crossed it.
 Then Lewis and Clark became the pathfinders for a nation, opening up a land of limitless possibilities that called with a siren's song to brave men and women looking for the fulfillment of their dreams...
 THE FIRST HOLTS.
 In the fertile Ohio Valley, brothers Clay and Jefferson Holt are forced into a blood feud with a clan bent on murder and revenge.
 To end it they strike out for a new beginning in a territory of quick violence and breathtaking wonders unmatched anywhere on earth.
-But as a shadowy killer stalks them... as Clay dares to love a beautiful Sioux woman... and as warring nations make men into pawns in a game of power, the Holts will need all their fighting prowess to stay alive... and to found the dynasty that will become an American legend."
+But as a shadowy killer stalks them... as Clay dares to love a beautiful Sioux woman... and as warring nations make men into pawns in a game of power, the Holts will need all their fighting prowess to stay alive... and to found the dynasty that will become an American legend.'

 IF YOU don't already own Bob Larkin's art book, The Savage Art of Bob Larkin, Volume One (SQP Inc., 2009), I encourage you to buy one.
 They're still available from secondary markets like amazon, abebooks and ebay for a mere $10-30 dollars (the book retailed new at only $19.95).
 And while it's only a scant 64 pages long and in softcover format (not befitting an artist of Larkin's stature), it does benefit from its high quality paper and being dramatically oversized (9 x 12 inches), plus it has 38 of its 106 painted images (not counting the covers) reproduced as full-page imagery, which is mighty impressive.